ckundo/a11y-testing-vms/README.md

   - Select "laptop" from the keyboard layout dropdown
   - Check the box "Use CapsLock as an NVDA modifier key"
 4. Review the user guide for [instructions on navigation](http://www.nvaccess.org/files/nvda/documentation/userGuide.html?#toc29) and start visiting content.
-5. Save a snapshot of the VM to revert to when the Windows license expires.

 ## Protips
-- wear headphones when using screen readers
+- wear headphones when using screen readers.
-- shift key pauses speech in NVDA
+- shift key pauses speech in NVDA.
+- Save a snapshot of the VM to revert to when the Windows license expires.